 - Skype users were disappointed, so, Zoom focused on the struggles of its user base and offered high-quality audio and video calls.

 - Pandemic amplified demand for the app boosting its sales and stock price to paving a path for its success.

-The first step Microsoft took for Skype was to ditch its own popular Windows Live Messenger service.
+The first step Microsoft took for the Skype app was to ditch its own popular Windows Live Messenger service.
 However, the company still had a major problem – Skype’s service was based on P2P technology.
-This started a series of problems.
+This started a series of problems such as skype security issues.
 In 2013, to capitalize on integration of Windows Phone and mobile apps the company transitioned the app from P2P networks to cloud-powered servers.

 The company also made Skype its default messaging app for Windows 8.1. and took the app on the web as part of Outlook.
 However messy it was, these steps made the transition from the app’s traditional P2P networks.
 The transition resulted in calls, messages, and notifications repeating on devices making Skype unreliable.